zengh5/WellBegun_BBA/README.md

 Official code for the paper 'Well Begun is Half Done: a New Initialization Strategy for Targeted Decision-Based Attack'
+Our main idea can be summarized with just two sentences:
+- Closer starting point converges closer optimum;
+- Leaving high-frequency components intact enables aggressive low-frequency mixing.

+In the supplementary file 'supp.pdf', we provide more detailed results:

+- Ablation study on filters;
+- Complete results on ImageNet, including comparison with the Copy-pasting initialization strategy;
+- Results on the CIFAR10 dataset.

 ## Usage
 When you have the dataset 'Sample_1000' (can be downloaded from [TREMBA](https://github.com/TransEmbedBA/TREMBA)) , please run 'Targeted_attack_whole_dataset.py'.
 Otherwise, we provide a quick example 'Targeted_attack_onesample.py'.